ave you ever pondered on how to start a food truck business in Cameroon? with the idea of getting closer to your customers or clients?

 Benefits and Challenges of Running a Food Truck Business in Cameroon

-- Food truck being a new business in Cameroon provides the business with a vast market to exploit.
+- Being a new business in Cameroon, food truck provides the business with a vast market to exploit.

 - A food truck gives you the advantage of moving your business from one place to another, covering a vast area and customer base and advertising potential.

-- To add, food trucks are flexible when it comes to adjusting their menus and schedules.
+- To add, food trucks are flexible in adjusting their menus and schedules.
 Also, they have the advantage of transporting fresh food to events and festivals.

-- Being a new concept in Cameroon, putting the equipment together might be challenging, but should you follow our steps on good footing.
+- Being a new concept in Cameroon, putting the equipment together might be challenging, but should you follow our steps on sound footing.

 - A food truck might need long hours of maintenance and cleaning.